All Episodes

 Now, Andy Harris happens to credit talk radio for being a major part of his victory.

-Uh Gilchrist, the alleged Republican, was endorsed by Newt and President Bush.
+Gilchrist, the alleged Republican, was endorsed by Newt and President Bush.

 The old boy network.

-Uh in fact, Gilchrist voted against funding for the war.
+In fact, Gilchrist voted against funding for the war.

 Yeah.

-Voted for a yeah, in fact, he voted for a timeline for withdrawal.
+Yeah, in fact, he voted for a timeline for withdrawal.

-This story even made the UK guardian.
+This story even made the UK Guardian.

-Uh it's from Chestertown, Maryland, nine-time Republican congressman, alleged Republican, critical of the Iraq war, has been defeated by a well-funded state senator in Maryland's primary.
+It's from Chestertown, Maryland, nine-time Republican congressman, alleged Republican, critical of the Iraq war, has been defeated by a well-funded state senator in Maryland's primary.

-Representative Wayne Gilchrist narrowly defeated Tuesday by Andy Harris.
+Representative Wayne Gilchrist, narrowly defeated Tuesday by Andy Harris.

-Gilchrist voted to go to war in Iraq.
+Gilchrist voted to go to war in Iraq, later said he regretted the decision.

 A year ago, he was one of two Republicans in Congress to vote for a withdrawal timeline.